Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 > If you ever used a DVB-T tuner, it might have even had SDR capability - some RTL chipsets come with an SDR mode!

-The actual reception process is also not as daunting than it might seem!
-In essence doing so is no different than listening to an FM station, it only happens with different hardware and at a different frequency... with the transmitter flying 800 km above your head.
+The actual reception process is also not as daunting as it might seem!
+In essence doing so is no different from listening to an FM station, it only happens with different hardware and at a different frequency... with the transmitter flying 800 km above your head.
 The most difficult part is gaining knowledge about this hobby, which is the reason I wrote this guide.

 ## Why should I do this?